steadylearner/react-easy-markdown/README.md

 ```

-It is mainly to remove warnigns from the upgrade package written in TypeScript.
+It is mainly to remove warnigns from the package written in TypeScript.

 You won't need them if you use CRA.

-(This package upgraded dependencies from [react-marked-markdown] and one of new dependency use TpyeScript and it makes dependency problems.
-So you have to enable TypeScript for your bundler.
+(This package upgraded dependencies from [react-marked-markdown] and one of new dependency use TypeScript and it makes dependency problems.
+So you have to enable it for your bundler.
 )

 ## What is Next?